irmen/Pyro4/docs/source/servercode.rst

     Registers an object with the daemon to turn it into a Pyro object.

-    :param obj_or_class: the instance or class to register
+    :param obj_or_class: the singleton instance or class to register (class is the preferred way)
     :param objectId: optional custom object id (must be unique).
 Default is to let Pyro create one for you.
     :type objectId: str or None
     :param force: optional flag to force registration, normally Pyro checks if an object had already been registered.